NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_ios_app_DRAFT.md

 The version input of the workflow is only used as GitHub release to upload the artefact.
 The actual app version is defined in your `Info.plist` and needs to be new for the App Store to accept your build.

-You cannot easily install the signed ipa on any device without going through the app store.
+You cannot easily install the signed ipa on any device without going through the App Store or TestFlight.
 For macOS apps, there is a different certificate type called "Developer ID Installer" to do so, but there doesn't seem to be something similar for iOS apps.

 Workflow runs are free for public repositories on GitHub.
 If your project is private, it will use build minutes from your allowance ([2000 per month on a free account][github-actions-free]).
 Know that [every minute with a macOS runner is billed as 10 minutes][github-actions-multipliers].